Rhinoplasty (Nose Job) Surgery in NYC

 While an unattractive nose can be a real confidence buster for a teenager, nose surgery can’tt be performed until the nose has finished growing.
 For women, the nose is usually completely developed by age 15 or 16; in men it is age 17 or 18.

-When will I see my full results?
+When will I see full results from my Rhinoplasty?

 You’ll see the majority of your results immediately.
 The majority of your swelling should resolve within three weeks.
 At that point, although quantifying is difficult, you’ll probably be able to see about 80 percent of your final results.